pmonks/unfurl/README.md

 user=> (doc unfurl.api/unfurl)
 -------------------------
 unfurl.api/unfurl
-([url & {:keys [follow-redirects timeout-ms user-agent max-content-length], :or {follow-redirects true, timeout-ms 1000, user-agent "unfurl", max-content-length 16383}}])
+([url & {:keys [follow-redirects timeout-ms user-agent max-content-length proxy-host proxy-port], :or {follow-redirects true, timeout-ms 1000, user-agent "unfurl", max-content-length 16384, proxy-host nil, proxy-port nil}}])
   Unfurls the given url, throwing an exception if the url is invalid, returning nil if the given url is nil or not supported, or a map containing some or all of the following keys (none of which are mandatory):